 Which track are you riding on right now?
 Is it the one that you think (or have been taught) is going to God?
 Or is it one that everyone else is riding because they also believe that it is going to the right place?
 Just because the train’s cars are full does not make that track the right one.
 There may be two tracks at that station, or there may be many tracks in the rail yard, but only one is the right one that will take you to eternal life with God.
 Are you on that track?
 Or are you on a parallel one that will ultimately take you away from God?
 Don’t let today’s smug rejection be tomorrow’s surprise for eternity.
 There is still time to get on the train that is riding on the correct track.
 Why don’t you take a moment now and ask God to lead you to it?

-For more information on finding God, please check out our main website here.
+For more information on finding God, please visit our page on The Way to God..